Updated for the 2014 Season

 Dancing Sugar Plum Fairies and sword battles with monkey kings will delight many children, but really only those who can sit still for long periods of time.
 If you have young boys like me who like to blurt outloud, “those tight pants look funny” in a quiet theater, you may enjoy one of these special Nutcracker performances for kids.
 The 45 minute narrated ballet with an audience of young children is a great way to enjoy this delightful holiday tradition.

-The Segerstrom Center for the Arts in Costa Mesa will be performing the Nutcracker for kids on Dec 14.
-The Festival Ballet Theatre will host two family nights on Dec 18 & 19 at the Irvine Barclay Theatre.
-The San Diego Civic Youth Ballet presents a kid friendly performance of the Nutcracker at the historic Casa Del Prado Theatre in Balboa Park.
-All ages will be enchanted by the children performers of the Red Chair Children’s Production of the Nutcracker at the historic El Portal Theatre in North Hollywood on December 7 & 8.
-At the Alex Theatre in Glendale, the Los Angeles Ballet is presenting a 2-hour performance of The Nutcracker, suitable for all ages on Dec 7 & 8.
+In 2014, The Segerstrom Center for the Arts in Costa Mesa will be performing the Nutcracker for kids on Dec 13.
+The Festival Ballet Theatre will host two family nights on Dec 17 & 18 at the Irvine Barclay Theatre.
+The San Diego Civic Youth Ballet presents the Nutcracker at the historic Casa Del Prado Theatre in Balboa Park from Dec 10-21 and there is an additional kid friendly performance of Nutcracker excerpts on Dec 5 & 6.
+All ages will be enchanted by the children performers of the Red Chair Children’s Production of the Nutcracker at the Alex Theatre in Glendale on Dec 12 & 14.
+Also at the Alex Theatre, the Los Angeles Ballet is presenting a 2-hour performance of The Nutcracker, suitable for all ages on Dec 6 & 7.

 Please check websites for ticket and show times.

 A good friend of mine loves taking her daughters with their grandma to a special Christmas tea every year.
 My active little 3-year-old girl may perhaps be ready in a couple of years to sit pretty with me at one of these special events.
-Pelican Hill Resort of Newport Beach is hosting a Nutcracker Tea Holiday Party on December 15 & 22 for parents and children.
-The Langham Huntington, Pasadena will hold their annual Teddy Bear Tea on December 7, 8, 14, 15, 21, & 22 at 10 am & 1:30pm for a story time, photos with Santa, and a marionette puppet show.
+In 2014, Pelican Hill Resort of Newport Beach is hosting a Nutcracker Tea Holiday Party on December 14 & 21 for parents and children.
+The Langham Huntington, Pasadena will hold their annual Teddy Bear Tea on Nov 29, 30 & Dec 6, 7, 13, 14, 20-24 for a story time, photos with Santa, and a marionette puppet show.
 The Grand Del Mar in San Diego celebrates the holidays with a Nutcracker Holiday Tea including an abridged performance of the ballet and child-friendly tea service on December 22 & 23.
-At the Ritz Carlton, Laguna Niguel enjoy a relaxing afternoon with Holiday Tea and view the impressive Holiday “FantaSeaLand” Gingerbread Display.
-The Park Hyatt Aviara Resort in Carlsbad is hosting a Teddy Bear Tea from December 6 – 22 on Fridays – Sundays at 11am.
+At the Ritz Carlton, Laguna Niguel enjoy a relaxing afternoon with Holiday Tea and view the impressive gingerbread display which will complement Dana Point’s IlluminOcean.
+The Park Hyatt Aviara Resort in Carlsbad is hosting a Teddy Bear Tea in December on Fridays – Sundays at 11am.
 This annual event is a delight for kids and proceeds benefit Rady Children’s Hospital in San Diego.
 After tea, children will be captivated at story time with the “Peppermint Princess.”
-Enjoy Park Hyatt Aviara’s Gingerbread House Decorating Class for kids on December 7, 21, 22, 23 from 2pm – 3pm.

 All tea events require reservations.
 Please see details on resort websites for ticket prices and reservations.